A bright orange plate of bright orange food. Next to it, a yellow hard hat shines a head lamp onto the food.

 With celiac disease, every meal is a risk.
 Gluten hides everywhere, from restaurant griddles to soy sauce and licorice.
 Since my diagnosis, I’ve identified “safe foods” I can always trust not to set off an intestine-destroying immune response: whole fruit, plain potato chips, most hot dogs, Hershey’s chocolate.
 When I’m stranded and hungry, I look for them.
 Drawing on the bright colors and abstract inedibility of David Seltzer’s Sea Salt/Lemon Sage, I made my safe foods easier to find by rendering them in an ANSI-inspired worksite safety palette.
 Use the headlamp for the full high-visibility experience.

-Exciting news: This sculpture is on display at the ArtsWorcester gallery show Feast: Call and Response with the Fitchburg Art Museum through April 21, 2024.
+This sculpture was on display at the ArtsWorcester gallery show Feast: Call and Response with the Fitchburg Art Museum through April 21, 2024.
+The Fitchburg Art Museum selected it, along with nine other pieces from the show, to exhibit that summer.
+In 2026, it showed at Hunchback Gallery’s This is a Sign.